AStill21/Project1/README.md

 ## Known Bugs

-* _Pictures on idex and favorite-things pages not coming up_
+* _Pictures on index and favorite-things pages not coming up_
 * _some css styles do not work_
 * _picture sizing_